Ruxton Island

+Ruxton Island also has some loose historical connections to Brother XII.

-It is home to approximately seven year round cabins and 110 seasonally occupied cabins.
+Ruxton Island is home to approximately seven year round cabins and 110 seasonally occupied cabins.

 The island is composed primarily of sandstone.
 At the north end is Ruxton Passage, which separates Ruxton Island and De Courcy Island.
 At the southern end is Whaleboat Passage which separates Ruxton from Pylades.

 The island is forested with Douglas fir, balsam fir, red cedar, maple, vine maple, arbutus, shore pine, Garry oak, Red Alder and willow trees.

 There are approximately 12 km of trails.